-- purpose of this obligation (for example, making an assessment based on annual communications expenditure of that customer)." - A7.41 We will take an approach consistent with this to enforcement of condition C1.3.
-In assessing compliance, we will consider whether CPs have taken reasonable steps to identify business customers to whom the prohibition applies.
-For example, they may (but not be limited to): - i) Identify the size of the business by the annual communications spend and ensure that packages without ARCs are targeted to low spending small business customers. - ii) Identify the size of the business by the number of lines it has, and ensure that packages without ARCs are targeted to small business customers with few lines. - iii) Ensure that where customers self select an ARC (for example, by purchasing online), they may easily identify themselves as being 'eligible' for an ARC. - A7.42 In addition, in In assessing compliance, we will expect CPs providers to take reasonable steps to inform staff and existing ARCs customers affected by the amendment to condition C1.3 of these new regulations of the regulations in condition C1.10.
-For example, CPs providers may: - a) Ensure that sales staff are comprehensively briefed on the regulations. - b) Provide clear information to customers about the regulations on ARCs. - c) Ensure that sales scripts and contract negotiations include necessary information about, for example, migration process, key dates and charges, and any termination procedures. - We also expect that CPs providers will take a reasonable approach to redress in cases where a small business customer has been sold an ARC inadvertently.
+- A6.57 In addition, in In assessing compliance, we will expect CPs providers to take reasonable steps to inform staff and existing ARCs customers affected by the amendment to condition C1.3 of these new regulations of the regulations in Condition C1.10.
+For example, CPs providers may: - a) ensure that sales staff are comprehensively briefed on the regulations; - b) provide clear information to customers about the regulations on ARCs; and - c) ensure that sales scripts and contract negotiations include necessary information about, for example, migration process, key dates and charges, and any termination procedures. - We also expect that CPs providers will take a reasonable approach to redress in cases where a [Microenterprise or Small Enterprise Customer, or Not-For-Profit Customer small business customer] has been sold an ARC inadvertently.
 Generally, we would expect the CP to enable the customer to exit the contract or move to another package penalty free in such cases (after the ending of any fixed commitment period).
 We believe this flexible approach is an appropriate way to monitor compliance and enforce the small business prohibition for businesses with 10 or less employees.
-While condition C1.22 requires providers to ensure that customers have the right to exit the contract with a maximum one month notice period when a contract is automatically prolonged, in circumstances where a customer has been inadvertently sold an ARC, we would expect the provider to proactively alert the customer of their right to exit the contract and allow them to exit the contract after a maximum one month notice period.
+While Condition C1.22 requires providers to ensure that customers have the right to exit the contract with a maximum one month notice period when a contract is automatically prolonged, in circumstances where a customer has been inadvertently sold an ARC, we would expect the provider to proactively alert the customer of their right to exit the contract and allow them to exit the contract after a maximum one month notice period.

-Guidance on contractual modifications under conditions C1.6-C1.9 C1.14
+Conditions C1.14 - C1.17 - Guidance on contractual modifications under conditions C1.6-C1.9

-- A7.44 The guidance below, which does not form part of conditions C1.6-C1.9, sets out how we are likely to apply conditions C1.6-C1.9 in relation to changes CPs make to their consumer and small business contracts. - A7.45 Condition C1.6 states:
+- A6.59 The guidance below, which does not form part of Conditions C1.6-C.1.9-C1.14-C1.17, sets out how we are likely to apply Conditions C1.6-C.1.9-C1.14-C1.17 in relation to changes CPs make to their consumer and [Microenterprise or Small Enterprise Customer, or Not-For-Profit Customer-small business] contracts. - A6.60 Condition C1.6 C1.14 states: